mohitgupta125/Google-Auth-Module/README.md

 ### Sample Response

-On successful authentication, the API responds with:
+On successful authentication, the API responds with:.

 ```json
 {